AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/courses.md

 If the Learner wants to re-submit the feedback, he/she can do so by clicking the message.
 The **Submit **button gets re-enabled.
 A Learner can provide star rating multiple times after enrollment to a course.
 The most recent rating will be considered always.

-Once the Learner provides a rating, the average star rating and the count of learners who’ve provided the star ratings feature in the **Course Overview** page.
+Once the Learner provides a rating, the average star rating and the count of learners who've provided the star ratings feature in the **Course Overview** page.

 ![](assets/course-overview.png)

 For all existing accounts, this feature is disabled.
 Administrators can enable it from Settings.
 Only then star ratings will appear to the learners.

-# Content marketplace
+## Content marketplace

 The Content Marketplace option features on the left pane in the Learner app.
 When you click the option, you can see all courses/Entire Catalog and Curated playlists.